icco/niket/README.md

 # niket

 We all &lt;3 Niket.

-I've made this to chronicle the emails he sent to his friends as he got cancer and fought it.
+I have made this archive to chronicle the emails he sent to his friends as he got cancer and fought it.